kergoth/dotvim-old/README.rst

 - securemodelines: Secure, user-configurable modeline support
 - snipmate: TextMate-style snippets for Vim
 - speeddating: use CTRL-A/CTRL-X to increment dates, times, and more
-- sudo: llows one to edit a file with prevledges from an unprivledged session.
+- sudo: allows one to edit a file with prevledges from an unprivledged session.
+- supertab: aims to provide tab completion to satisfy all your insert completion needs
 - surround: quoting/parenthesizing made simple
 - syntastic: Automatic syntax checking
 - taglist: Source code browser (supports C/C++, java, perl, python, tcl, sql,